Open-Future-Foundation/DGA/README.md

 # Data Governance Act

-This repository contains the opinion adopted by the IMCO committee on the 24-06-2021
+This branch contains the opinion adopted by the IMCO committee on the 24-06-2021